informational alert

 7. 7.
 Any new, alteration of and/or structural repair of a gangway.

-10. 9.
+11. 9.
 Temporary structural supports that will remain in place for not more than 180 days or relocation, replacement, reconstruction or repairs, that require a permit, that are performed to an existing structure due to an emergency condition may be undertaken without first obtaining a permit for the work.
-The owner of the structure on which the work is performed must inform the Director within 3 business days of the commencement of the work, the extent of work that is being performed and must obtain the required permits for the work within 10 business days of the commencement of the work.
+The owner of the structure on which the work is performed must inform the City Administrator within three business days of the commencement of the work, the extent of work that is being performed and must obtain the required permits for the work within 10 business days of the commencement of the work.

-11. 10.
-A certificate of compliance is required for floating structures moved from one moorage to another moorage within the City.
+12. 10.
+A certificate of compliance is required for floating structures moved from one moorage to another moorage within Portland.
 No certificate of compliance is required for moving a floating structure from one slip to another within the same moorage.

-5. B. The permit and inspection process and requirements will be as determined by the Director.
-The Director will seek the advice and opinions of members of the River Community Advisory Committee during this process, but the Director has final authority in determining such processes and requirements.
-Such information will be published by the Director in bureau policies and procedures that are made available to the public as provided in Chapter 1.07.
-Such policies and procedures may not be altered or suspended until after consultation with the River Community Advisory Committee.
+2. B. The permit and inspection process and requirements will be as determined by the City Administrator.
+The City Administrator will seek the advice and opinions of members of the River Community Advisory Committee during this process, but the City Administrator has final authority in determining such processes and requirements.

-6. C. Permits and inspections are not required for the following.
-Please note the following items may be subject to Title 33 and require a Zoning Permit
+3. C. Permits and inspections are not required for the following.
+The following items may be subject to Title 33 of this Code and require a Zoning Permit:

 2. 2.
 Repairs to a floating structure as specified in Section 28.05.020.